MetronomeB/Gwent-Mulligan-Bot/README.md

 #### E. Tutorial

-1. Download the bot package and ensure compliance with all of the above.
+1. Download the package and ensure compliance with all of the above.
 2. Create a deck with any Bronze specials and Calveit as leader, then exit Gwent.
 3. Run 'gwent_mulligan_bot.ahk', and input the number of batches of 50 mulligans to sample.
 4. Let the bot run to completion uninterrupted.
 Any key press - even moving the mouse cursor a single pixel - might cause the bot to de-sync.